CTSRD-CHERI/cheribuild/README.md

-  --configure-only      Only run the configure step (skip build and install) (default: 'False') --skip-install        Skip the install step (only do the build) (default: 'False') --skip-build          Skip the build step (only do the install) (default: 'False') --trap-on-unrepresentable
+  --configure-only      Only run the configure step (skip build and install) (default: 'False') --skip-install        Skip the install step (only do the build) (default: 'False') --skip-build          Skip the build step (only do the install) (default: 'False') --compilation-db, --cdb
-                        Raise a CHERI exception when capabilities become unreprestable instead of detagging.
-Useful for debugging, but deviates from the spec, and therefore off by default. (default: 'False') --qemu-gdb-break-on-cheri-trap
-                        Drop into GDB attached to QEMU when a CHERI exception is triggered (QEMU only). (default:
-                        'False')
-  --qemu-gdb-debug-userspace-program QEMU_GDB_DEBUG_USERSPACE_PROGRAM
-                        Print the command to debug the following userspace program in GDB attaced to QEMU --compilation-db, --cdb
                         Create a compile_commands.json file in the build dir (requires Bear for non-CMake projects) (default: 'False') --no-shallow-clone    Do not perform a shallow `git clone` when cloning new projects.
 This can save a lot of time for largerepositories such as FreeBSD or LLVM.
-Use `git fetch --unshallow` to convert to a non- shallow clone --beri-fpga-env-setup-script BERI_FPGA_ENV_SETUP_SCRIPT
+Use `git fetch --unshallow` to convert to a non- shallow clone --build-morello-firmware-from-source
-                        Custom script to source to setup PATH and quartus, default to using cheri-cpu/cheri/setup.sh --build-morello-firmware-from-source
-                        Build the firmware from source instead of downloading the latest release. (default: 'False') --list-kernels        List available kernel configs to run and exit (default: 'False') --quiet, -q           Don't show stdout of the commands that are executed (default: 'False') --verbose, -v         Print all commmands that are executed (default: 'False') --clean, -c           Remove the build directory before build (default: 'False')
+                        Build the firmware from source instead of downloading the latest release. (default: 'False') --quiet, -q           Don't show stdout of the commands that are executed (default: 'False') --verbose, -v         Print all commmands that are executed (default: 'False') --clean, -c           Remove the build directory before build (default: 'False')